GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 - In order to use those modules, we will add descriptions to the workflow.

-Add three lines of code to workflows/testpipeline.nf
+Add two lines of code to workflows/testpipeline.nf

 ```Nextflow
 /*